qiskit-community/qiskit-nature/docs/howtos/numpy_eigensolver.rst

 ===================================

-In order to ensure a physically meaningful excited states of a hamiltonian are found when using the :class:`~qiskit.algorithms.minimum_eigensolvers.NumPyEigensolver` one needs to set the :attr:`~qiskit.algorithms.minimum_eigensolvers.NumPyEigensolver.filter_criterion` attribute of the solver.
+In order to ensure a physically meaningful excited states of a hamiltonian are found when using the :class:`~qiskit.algorithms.eigensolvers.NumPyEigensolver` one needs to set the :attr:`~qiskit.algorithms.eigensolvers.NumPyEigensolver.filter_criterion` attribute of the solver.

 Subclasses of :class:`~qiskit_nature.second_q.problems.BaseProblem` in Qiskit Nature provide the